 - In person from a licensed retailer or CPW location.
 There are hundreds of official vendors all across the state, including tackle stores, hardware stores, and Walmart.

 When ordering a short-term fishing license, you should be aware that you won’t get a paper copy of your license.
 You’ll receive a temporary authorization number (TAM), that will act as your license.

 If ordering an annual license online or by phone, your license should arrive by mail within 14 days.
 If you want to get on the water right away, make sure you’ve got your TAM with you and you can fish until your license arrives.

-Annual fishing licenses in Colorado run from April 1 to March 31 of the following year.
+Annual fishing licenses in Colorado are valid from March 1 to March 31 of the following year.
 You’ll need to apply for a renewal for the following year before March 31 in order to continue fishing.

-If you’ve got a short-term license, such as a 1-day, 5-day, or additional day license, they will expire at midnight on the final day from the time of purchase.
+If you’ve got a short-term license, such as a 1-day, 5-day, or additional day license, it will expire at midnight on the final day from the time of purchase.

 Lifelong fishing licenses don’t expire.
-It’s worth checking before April 1 if there are any changes to the regulations for the next fishing season.
+It’s worth checking if there are any changes to the regulations for the next fishing season, though.